kgiszewski/LearnUmbraco7/Chapter 04 - Get and Set Content Programattically in Umbraco/02 - IContent.md

 #IContent#

-The `IContent` class is the class you should be using if you want to manipulate the content in the backoffice.
-If you wish to just `get` the data, please use the `IPublishedContent` class family methods.
+The `IContent` interface is the interface you should be using if you want to manipulate the content in the backoffice.
+If you wish to just `get` the data, please use the `IPublishedContent` interface family methods.

 With `IContent` you can do the following: